ConceptualBlending/monster_render_system/README.md

 git clone https://github.com/ConceptualBlending/monster_render_system.git
 ```

 On Windows machines you may have to install a git system first.
-An alternativ way is to download the repository as zip file.
+An alternative way is to download the repository as zip file.

 Please make sure that your machine runs a .NET runtime because Medusa requires it.
 If you don't run Windows take a look at [Mono](http://www.mono-project.com/) which is a free port of .NET for Linux and OS X and others.